Using Internal Volume

 SELECT FROM VOLUME <table_name> | SELECT |

-PUT | INSERT, UPDATE, DELETE |
+PUT ...
+TO TABLE VOLUME <table_name> | INSERT, UPDATE, DELETE |

-REMOVE | INSERT, UPDATE, DELETE |
+REMOVE TABLE VOLUME <table_name> FILE ... | INSERT, UPDATE, DELETE |

-CREATE TABLE t_copy_from_volume(id int, name string);
+CREATE TABLE t_copy_from_volume(id INT, name STRING);

---View the Table volume of the specified table
+-- View the Table Volume of the specified table

 SHOW TABLE VOLUME DIRECTORY t_copy_from_volume;

-Uploading files to the target table's TABLE VOLUME requires the user to have write permissions for the target table.
+Uploading files to the target table's Table Volume requires the user to have write permissions for the target table:

 PUT '/Users/Downloads/data.csv' TO TABLE VOLUME t_copy_from_volume FILE 'data.csv';